missionpinball/mpf-docs/install/mac.rst

 4. Run ``pipx ensurepath`` which will configure things pipx installs to be able to run from anywhere.

-5. If you have an M1/M2 Apple Silicon Mac, run the following command: ``pip3 install --no-deps ruamel.yaml==0.15.100``
+5. If you have an M1/M2 Apple Silicon Mac, run the following command: ``xcode-select --install``

-6. (Now we are back to the same instructionsf for M1 or Intel processors) Use pipx to install MPF with the Text UI components. ``pipx install "mpf[cli]" --pip-args="--pre" --python $(which python3) --verbose --include-deps``.
+6. Use pipx to install MPF with the Text UI components. ``pipx install "mpf[cli]" --pip-args="--pre" --python $(which python3) --verbose --include-deps``.

 7. Use pipx to install MPF-MC into the mpf environment. ``pipx inject mpf mpf-mc --pip-args="--pre" --verbose --include-deps --include-apps``